stripecat/datalinks/README.md

 Pre-requisites
 ==============

 You will need one system running Windows for your PlayIT Live instance.
-It will need to have a local IIS webserver running.The request-function does NOT use it.
-But if you want to use another tools, PlayIT Downloader to download newscasts(https://github.com/stripecat/DownloadItLive), you need it.
-The rest of this instruction will assume that there is a local IIS on the PlayIT live computer.

 You will need another system running Linux.
 I have tested all this on Ubuntu 22.04.
 But I believe you can use any modern distribution.
 This system needs a vhost for the front and one for the api.
+If you own a domain for your station, it's recommended you create a subdomain called api, so the API can be reached on api.yourdomain.com.

 If you have PlayIT Live running and a website for your station, you're probably already setup this way.